CCICB/interactiveEDA/README.md

 run_app()
 ```

-This will open up EDA in your default browser.
+ggEDA will open in your default browser.

 ## Code of Conduct